 #3 General Post Office (Amsterdam, the Netherlands)

-One of the most eye-catching buildings in Amsterdam — so unlike those lovely, slender canal houses — is also one of the largest.
+One of the most eye-catching buildings in Amsterdam—so unlike those lovely, slender canal houses—is also one of the largest.
 The massive former General Post Office faces the rear of both Niuewe Kerk and the Royal Palace, and, completed in 1899, could easily pass as a majestic palace itself.
 For nearly a century, this building processed the city’s correspondence, and the importance of that role is reflected in this grand structure.
 The brick exterior features two soaring central towers, with a couple of corner towers thrown in for good measure, and the long, steep mansard roof boasts dozens of highly decorated windows.
-In December, a three-story Christmas tree in the great hall, surrounded by two levels of arcades, greets those who enter the building in its repurposed role since 1992 — the Magna Plaza shopping center.
+In December, a three-story Christmas tree in the great hall, surrounded by two levels of arcades, greets those who enter the building in its repurposed role since 1992—the Magna Plaza shopping center.

 #4 James A. Farley Post Office (New York, New York)

 The massive Old General Post Office, now named the James A. Farley Post Office, after the American politician and postmaster general under President Franklin D. Roosevelt, occupies two full city blocks in the heart of Manhattan.
 The building was designed in the Beaux-Arts style by the legendary architectural firm McKim, Mead & White.
 A flight of 31 stairs, stretching across the entire width of the building save for the two square pavilions at the end, leads up to the largest Corinthian colonnade in the world.
 Twenty columns support an entablature that bears the creed of the United States Postal Service: “Neither snow nor rain nor heat nor gloom of night…” (which actually originated in ancient Persia, more than 2,000 years ago).
-Inside, ongoing rehabilitation and reuse have created a much more welcoming arriving to New York City with a new head house for Penn Station and a shopping arcade.
+Inside, ongoing rehabilitation and reuse have created a much more welcoming arrival to New York City with a new head house for Penn Station and a shopping arcade.
 But it’s the still-functioning post office section that captivated me.
 The southern pavilion contains a WPA mural of the Triboro Bridge during construction, while the northern pavilion bears another WPA mural, of the city’s skyline and waterfront traffic, as well as several bronze World War II honors roll plaques.
 Linking the two pavilions, the front reception hall and its painted plaster ceiling will command your attention while you’re buying stamps or sending a package.
 Divided into 10 sections measuring 28’ each, the elaborately carved ceiling features the national emblems or coats of arms of the 10 members of the Universal Postal Union at the time of the building’s construction, from 1911 to 1914, including the Kingdom of Italy, the Russian Empire, Austria-Hungary, and the bald eagle, 13 stars, arrows, olive branch, and shield of the United States.

-#5 General Post Office (Dublin, Ireland)
+#5 Post Office (Ghent, Belgium)

 Five Runners-up